xarantolus/bromite-userscripts/README.md

 ### Installing a script
 Make sure you have a recent version of [Bromite](https://www.bromite.org/) installed.
 Then you can follow these steps:
-1. At first you need to download the script file.
-You can do this for the scripts in this repository by holding on the link until the menu appears, then selecting "Download link"
+1. At first you need to download a script file from the project website
-2. Now you can go to Bromite settings (three dots at the top right, then Settings)
-3. Scroll down to open the "User Scripts" section under the "Advanced" menu
+2. Click the "Open" button that appears once the script has been downloaded
+3. Confirm the installation
 4. Make sure "Activate User Scripts" is enabled/on
-5. Select the "Add script" button
-6. Now select the file you just downloaded (likely in your downloads directory)
-7. Confirm the installation
-8. (Optionally) Click the "View source" button to verify the content of the script
-9. Enable the newly installed script using the switch at the left side
+5. Enable the newly installed script using the switch at the left side

+You might need to go to settings (via the three dots at the top right), then "User Scripts" to enable the "Activate User Scripts" option first.

+If the browser doesn't prompt you to install the script, you can also just go to the User Script settings and add the file manually.

 ---